 A hot or cold breakfast was available for 3 Euros during certain times, but on the second day we found a cute little bakery round the corner that sold fresh bread, rolls and pastries.
 Plus, we were never up early enough to catch breakfast on time!

-The facilities were all clean, with a well-equipped kitchen, free wifi and computer access, free baggage hold and plenty of night time group activities.
-One one occasion we went on a free guided pub crawl provided by the hostel, it was a great way to see the amazing ruins pubs and get to know our neighbours!
+The facilities were all clean, with a well-equipped kitchen, free wifi and computer access, free baggage hold and plenty of group activities.
 The reception also provided ample information, advice, leaflets etc.

 As for location, it was pretty central, close to everything you needed to see in this cultural city.
 Local bars and restaurants were only 5-10 minutes walk away, as was the main shopping street.
 Supermarkets 5 minutes walk and with a pharmacy at the end of the street.